Skip to Main Content

 After a heart attack, a person's prognosis depends on how damaged the heart is.
 If the person is alive 2 hours after an attack, he or she has a good chance for survival, but may experience complications such as:

-The good news, however, is that heart attacks are not always disabling, especially when there are no complications.
+However, the good news is that heart attacks are not always disabling, especially when there are no complications.
 In fact, a full recovery is possible that allows you to do all the things you used to do, including sexual activity.
-Going through cardiac rehabilitation and sticking with lifestyle changes can help lead to a positive recovery.
+Going through cardiac rehabilitation and committing to positive lifestyle changes can improve your chances of recovery.

 Abbott RD, Ando F, Masaki KH, et al. Dietary magnesium intake and the future risk of coronary heart disease (the Honolulu Heart Program).
 Am J Cardiol.
 2003;92(6):665-669.

 Abrams J. C-reactive protein, inflammation, and coronary risk: an update.
 Cardiol Clin.
 2003;21(3):327-331.

 Ackermann RT, Mulrow CD, Ramirez G, Gardner CD, Morbidoni L, Lawrence VA.
 Garlic shows promise for improving some cardiovascular risk factors.
 Arch Intern Med.
 2001;161:813-824.

 Alissa EM, Bahijri SM, Ferns GA.
 The controversy surrounding selenium and cardiovascular disease: a review of the evidence.
 Med Sci Monit.
 2003;9(1):RA9-18.

 Anderson TJ.
 Nitric oxide, atherosclerosis and the clinical relevance of endothelial dysfunction.
 Heart Fail Rev. 2003;8(1):71-86.

 Angerer P, von Schacky C. n-3 polyunsaturated fatty acids and the cardiovascular system.
 Curr Opin Lipidol.
 2000;11(1):57-63.